atyryshkina/algorithm-performance-analysis/README.md

 A [quantile regression forest](https://doi.org/10.1.1.170.5707) can be used for such a purpose.
 A quantile forest works similarly to a normal random forest, except that at the leaves of its trees, the quantile random forest not only stores the means of the variable to predict, but all of the values found in the training set.
 By doing this, it allows us to determine a confidence interval for the runtime of a job based on similar jobs that have been run in the past.

 Storing the entire dataset in the leaves of every tree is computationally costly.
-An alternative method is to store the means and the standard deviations.
-Doing so reduces the accuracy of the time ranges, but saves a lot of space.
+An alternative method is to store only the means and the standard deviations.
+Doing so reduces the precision of the confidence interval, but saves a lot of space.
 We used the modified version of the quantile regression forest that is described in [Hutter et al.](https://doi.org/10.1016/j.artint.2013.10.003) that uses standard deviation instead of quantiles.

-We tested the quantile regression forest against the historical data with three fold validation on the full dataset.
-A prediction that is within one, two, or three standard deviations of the actual value was counted as an accurate prediction.
+We tested the modified regression forest against the historical data with three fold validation on the full dataset.
+The accuracy was recorded as a prediction that is within one, two, or three standard deviations of the actual value.
 The results can be viewed [here](benchmarks/quantile_forest_metrics.csv), and a summary is also shown below.
+The mean interval is the mean size of the confidence interval predicted for that tool.

 ##### Mean accuracy of 3-fold cross-validated tests